EddyVerbruggen/nativescript-email/README.md

 ```

 ## Known issues
-On Android, you can pass an array of to/cc/bcc, but only one is added.
+On Android, you can pass an array of to/cc/bcc, but only the first one is added.

 ## Future work
 Add attachment support